Leotomas/tmux-claude/README.md

 2. **Automatic status updates**: The plugin automatically detects when Claude finishes or sends notifications and updates the pane names with appropriate emojis.

-3. **Restore original names**: When you type anything in a pane, the original pane name is automatically restored.
+3. **Restore original names**: When you switch to a pane or press Enter, the original pane name is automatically restored.

 4. **View status**: Check the status of all tracked panes:
    ```bash